-As members of the College community, students have certain responsibilities that include, but are not necessarily limited to, the following list.
+As members of the College community, students have certain responsibilities that include the following.
 Students are

 - Expected to assume responsibility for knowing the rules, regulations and policies of the College; - Expected to meet the course and graduation requirements of his/her program of study; - Expected to keep college records current with up-to-date addresses and other information; - Expected to meet with an academic advisor at least once each term; - Expected to comply with College rules and policies; and - Expected to behave in a manner which demonstrates respect for others and self.